 Dealing with the root cause of a delay is the only way to make sure it won’t affect future projects.

 Lean provides you with 2 major methods for doing a root cause analysis:

-The 5 whys is a method for digging deep into what caused any problem including delays.
-It is an extremely simple way to find the root causes.
+The 5 whys is a method for digging deep into what caused any problem, including delays.
+It is an effortless way to find the root causes.
 You just need to repeatedly ask the question “why” to uncover what caused a delay.

-A3 problem solving model is a 7 step process for preparing a problem report in a short and concise format.
+A3 problem-solving model is a 7 step process for preparing a problem report in a short and concise format.
 It can be applied easily in the context of dealing with delays.
-The name A3 simply comes from the European A3 paper size corresponding to 11-inches by 17-inches or 29.7cm x 42cm (the size of the report).
+The name A3 simply comes from the European A3 paper size corresponding to 11-inches by 17-inches or 29.7cm x 42cm (the report's size).